Timinator2000/Algorithm_X/10 - your turn/01 - no spoon 2.md

 `Channel` - this again seems like an unlikely location for a `reduce()` method.
 What would it even mean to reduce a `Channel`?
 Sure, the `Channel` knows about the `Nodes` on either side, but that is not enough to know whether or not a link must be placed in the `Channel`.
 I see a `Channel` needing to be able to react to two events:

-1. A `Node` might tell to place 1 or 2 links in its slots.
+1. A `Node` might tell a `Channel` to place 1 or 2 links in its slots.
 2. A `Node` or an `Intersection` could send an event asking the `Channel`  to remove itself from the problem space.
 We already saw how this could happen with an `Intersection`.
 With a `Node`, links in other `Channel`s could bring the `Node`’s needed links down to zero.
 At that point, all `Channel`s attached to that `Node` become extraneous to the problem space.

 `Node` - this seems like a very appropriate place for a `reduce()` method.
 A `Node` knows how many links it needs and it can easily calculate the total capacity of its `Channel`s.
 It seems very reasonable that reducing a `Node` could result in the `Node` asking one or more of its `Channels` to place a link.